diasbass/mobilememorygame/README.md

-# Mobile Memory Game
+# Marvel Mobile Memory Game
-A basic memory game using React Native (In progress)
+A basic memory game using React Native and Marvel API (In progress)